Bargain Travel Europe Guide Budget Travel Car Racing logo image

 One Big Bavarian Beer Drinken Party

-For 174 years Munich has celebrated its fall beer festival, a traditional celebration of the end of the harvest, which has become one of the world’s most famous parties.
-Octoberfest originally started with the wedding of Crown Prince Ludwig (became King Ludwig I, not the later one with the castle fetish see Schloss Linderhof), to Princess Theresa of Saxony-Hildburghausen, when the loving royal couple invited the citizens of Munich to celebrate on the fields outside the city gate.
-The fields were named after the Princess, “Theresa’s Fields” Theresienwiese and shortened to just the “Wiesn” a permanent site southwest of the old city and the Main Bahnhof railway station.
+For 203 years Munich has celebrated its fall beer festival, a traditional celebration of the end of the harvest, which has become one of the world’s most famous parties.
+Octoberfest originally started in 1810 with the wedding of Crown Prince Ludwig (became King Ludwig I, not the later one with the castle fetish see Schloss Linderhof), to Princess Theresa of Saxony-Hildburghausen, when the loving royal couple invited the citizens of Munich to celebrate on the fields outside the city gate.
+The fields were named after the Princess, “Theresa’s Fields” Theresienwiese and shortened to just the “Wiesn”, now a permanent site just southwest of the old city and a subway stop away from the main Bahnhof railway station.

-Octoberfest Carnival Rides photoIn form at first glance, Munich’s Oktoberfest is one big carnival, like many a county fair, with rides, theme entertainments and games for children, mom and dad, lovers young and old, and just the gang of friends.
-Despite being named after a month, the Oktoberfest usually begins the last week of September and runs for a fortnight.
-Cities and town across Germany have their own versions of the October Festival focused on beer like in Stuttgart or wine like Bad Durkheim (See White Wine and Sausage).
-What makes Munich’s Oktoberfest the grand daddy of them all are the beer tents.
-A bit of a misnomer because many the fourteen “tents” are actually wooden-beamed semi-permanent buildings dedicated to beer drinking, eating and letting loose.
+Octoberfest Family Carnival Rides photoAt first glance, Munich’s Oktoberfest is one big carnival, like many a county fair, with rides, theme entertainments and games for children, mom and dad, lovers young and old, and just the gang of friends.
+Despite being named after a month, the Oktoberfest usually begins the last week of September and runs for a fortnight (two weeks).
+Cities and towns all across Germany have their own versions of the October Festival focused on beer, like in Stuttgart (see Stuttgart Canstatter Festivals) or wine like Bad Durkheim (see Wine and Sausage Festival).
+What makes Munich’s Oktoberfest the grand daddy of them all are the beer tents, each sponsored by the brewer.
+A bit of a misnomer, because many of the fourteen “tents” are actually wooden-beamed semi-permanent buildings dedicated to beer drinking, eating and letting loose.
 Munich’s six major breweries operate the tents, serving their own brands of specially brewed Oktoberfest beers.
 Traditional music and dancing with “Oom Pa Pa” brass bands and special drinking songs to which everyone knows the words, swaying and standing on the benches as the great “Mass” liter tankards of beer take their effect.

-The Oktoberfest is not cheap, but special “Family Days” are held on Tuesdays from noon to 6pm with discounts for the fairground attractions.
+Munich's Octoberfest is not cheap, but special “Family Days” are held on Tuesdays from noon to 6pm with discounts for the fairground attractions.
 The fair opens at 10am weekdays and 9am weekends and closes at 11:30 every day.
-Bear Tents close at 10:30pm.
+Beer Tents close at 10:30pm.
 The "Käfer Wiesn-Schänke" and the "Weinzelt" booths are open until 1am, last alcohol 12:15am.
 The beer tents are often sold out by noon on weekends, but open up again in the early evening as people start to stumble home.
 There is no car parking near the Weisn festival grounds, transportation is only U-Bahn and S-Bahn trains, street tram, bus, taxi or walking.
-The trains and everywhere else for Oktoberfest are decidedly crowded.
+The trains and just about everywhere else are decidedly crowded for Oktoberfest.
 For walking from a hotel look for rooms accommodation south of the Hauptbahnhof and west of Sendlingertor, but these are often completely booked well in advance.
 If you haven’t arranged all in advance, information brochures and accommodation availability can be checked at the Munich tourist offices at the Hauptbahnhof and at the Rathaus (the gingerbread town hall with the Glockenspiel) in Marienplatz. © Bargain Travel Europe

 German High Speed Train ICE Booking Center